ethereum/go-ethereum/docs/fundamentals/private-network.md

 geth attach node1/geth.ipc
 ```

-Once the Javascript console is running, check that the node is connected to one other peer (node 2):
+Once the Javascript console is running, check that the node is connected to one other peer (Node 2):

 ```sh
 net.peerCount